2004 North Carolina Senate election: District 21

 Incumbent Democrat Larry Shaw has represented the 21st district and its predecessors since 1995.

 District 22

 Incumbent Republican Harris Blake has represented the 22nd district since 2003.

 District 23

 Incumbent Democrat Eleanor Kinnaird has represented the 23rd district and its predecessors since 1997.

 District 24

 Incumbent Republican Hugh Webster has represented the 24th district since 1995.

 District 25

 Incumbent Democrat Bill Purcell has represented the 25th district and its predecessors since 1997.

-Districts 26-50
+Districts 26–50

 District 26

 Incumbent Republican Phil Berger has represented the 26th district and its predecessors since 2001.

 District 27

 Incumbent Democrat Kay Hagan has represented the 27th district and its predecessors since 1999.

 District 28

-Incumbent Democrat Katie Dorsett has represented the 28th district since 2003.
+Incumbent Democrat Katie G. Dorsett has represented the 28th district since 2003.

 District 29

-Incumbent Republican Jerry Tillman has represented the 29th district since 2003.
+Incumbent Republican Jerry W. Tillman has represented the 29th district since 2003.

 District 30

 The new 30th district includes all of Alleghany, Stokes, Surry, and Yadkin counties and has no incumbent.
-Republican Don East won the open seat.
+Republican Don W. East won the open seat.